Fires And Drought Close Forests In Colorado And New Mexico

 Fire risks are at "historic levels," San Juan National Forest Fire Staff Officer Richard Bustamante said, adding, "Under current conditions, one abandoned campfire or spark could cause a catastrophic wildfire, and we are not willing to take that chance with the natural and cultural resources under our protection and care, or with human life and property."

 The San Juan National Forest comprises some 1.8 million acres across nine counties.
-The full closure – which the Associated Press says last took place in 2002 – does not affect roads that cross through the forest.
+The full closure – which the Associated Press reports last took place in 2002 – does not affect roads that cross through the forest.

 In New Mexico, the Santa Fe National Forest was closed days ago "due to extreme fire danger," the Forest Service said.
 The area in and around the forest southwest of Santa Fe has seen a string of fires since April.

-Further south, northeast of Albuquerque, extreme fire danger is also forcing parts of the Cibola National Forest to close to the public starting on Friday, New Mexico fire officials said.
+Farther south, northeast of Albuquerque, extreme fire danger is also forcing parts of the Cibola National Forest to close to the public starting on Friday, New Mexico fire officials said.